vaadin/vaadin-core/DEVELOPMENT.md

 $ npm install -g web-component-tester
 ```

-Tests can be run with the `wct` task from the element directory:
+Tests can be run with the `wct` task from the component directory:

 ```shell
 $ cd vaadin-combo-box